 • Applicants' names remain anonymous during the selection process.
 Please DO NOT include your name on your application submission.

 • Only the recipients' names will be publicized.

 How to Get Help

-• The Association of Former Students and the Department of Student Activities will present a virtual application workshop recording that will be available on this page, or by visiting tx.ag/BuckWeirusWorkshop.
+• The Association of Former Students and the Department of Student Activities will present a virtual application workshop recording available on this page, or by visiting tx.ag/BuckWeirusWorkshop.
 Additionally, there is a detailed Buck Weirus Spirit Award Virtual Application Review the is also available on this page or by visiting tx.ag/BuckWeirusAppReview.

 * View sample Activity Sheet examples, both good and bad, as well as sample Impact Essays.
 For a detailed review of these resources, please watch the virtual Buck Weirus Workshop - Available on this page.

 • For questions related to Submittable, the online application platform, please visit